TTMI Collar Strategy

 What is a collar on TTMI?

 A collar on TTMI is the collar strategy applied to TTMI (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With TTMI stock trading near $167.77, the strikes shown on this page are snapped to the nearest listed TTMI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TTMI stock at $139.74 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TTMI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TTMI collar max profit and max loss calculated?